CampusLabs/arion/README.md

-If the operation fails (for example, if the Kafka broker cannot be reached), the message will be retried until it succeeds, which means that the request may be held open indefinitely.
+If the operation fails (for example, if the Kafka broker cannot be reached), the message will be retried until it succeeds, which means that the request may be held open indefinitely if the idle timeout is disabled.

 Example response: